justJubair/get-started-with-next.js/README.md

 # Creating a Next.js Application

-Learn the fundamentals of rendering in Next.js, covering Static Site Generation (SSG) and Server Side Rendering (SSR).
+Create a Next.js application from scratch.
+Learn the fundamentals and start building.

 ## Rendering in Next.js